Modern Retellings of Classic Novels

 Book Summary

-This novel reimagines the story of the woman who inspired Hester Prynne from Nathaniel Hawthorne’s The Scarlett Letter.
+This novel reimagines the woman who may have inspired Hester Prynne from Nathaniel Hawthorne’s The Scarlet Letter.

 When Isobel meets Nathaniel Hawthorne, they grow close.
 One is a muse, and one is a dark storyteller, but which is which?